KarinaDabbraccio/it-help-app/README.md

 ## Running in Python (in the following order)

-Steps 1 and 2 only required initialy for admin page
+Steps 1 and 2 only required initially for admin page
 1. `python manage.py makemigrations` (Create migrations for the database)
 2. `python manage.py migrate` (Perform migration)